hashicorp/vault/website/source/docs/concepts/seal.html.md

 To migrate from Auto Unseal to Shamir keys, take your server cluster offline and update the [seal configuration](/docs/configuration/seal/index.html) and add `disabled = "true"` to the seal block.
 This allows the migration to use this information to decrypt the key but will not unseal Vault.
 When you bring your server back up, run the unseal process with the `-migrate` flag and use the Recovery Keys to perform the migration.
 All unseal commands must specify the `-migrate` flag.
 Once the required threshold of recovery keys are entered, the recovery keys will be migrated to be used as unseal keys.

+## Recovery Key Rekeying

+During Auto Seal initialization process, a set of Shamir keys called Recovery Keys are generated which are used for operations that still require a quorum of users.

+Recovery Keys can be rekeyed to change the number of shares or thresholds.
+When using the Vault CLI, this is performed by using the `-target=recovery` flag to `vault operator rekey`.